Shelly7w7/HealthTag/README.md

 Basically It shows the players Health above his/Her head (Below NameTag).
 You can customize it through the config.yml

+### How to configure?

+You can configure the formats etc. in the config directly or through the command in-game.

 ## Suggestions and Issues

 You can simply open an issue if you want to suggest anything.